maggie388/data-structures-and-algorithms/README.md

-## Learning Data Structures
+## Learning Data Structures & Algorithms
-Examples of Javascript implementations of common data structures.
+Examples of Javascript implementations of common data structures and algorithms.
 This repo contains code from exercises I completed in the Codecademy course: "Pass The Technical Interview with JavaScript".